 Pranav Seth, head of e-business and business transformation, global consumer financial services, OCBC

 Seth leads digital strategy and transformation for OCBC's regional consumer franchise and Bank of Singapore, and is responsible for the overall management of online, mobile and ATM channels.
 He moved to the bank in 2010 as head of e-business, following a four-year stint at McKinsey & Co as an engagement manager.
-To join Seth’s team at OCBC, you need to prove that you’re a “rebel”, he told us last year.
+To join Seth’s team at OCBC, you need to prove that you’re a “rebel”, he told us previously.
 “I want to hire people who are going to introduce new ideas into the bank in a risk-mitigated manner”.

 Himanshu Shrivastava, head of digital technology (APAC and EMEA), Citi